-The Group's financial liabilities are initially recognized at fair value net of transaction costs and classified as financial liabilities to be subsequently measured at amortized cost, except for derivative liabilities as described in Note 36 "Financial Instrument".
+The Group's financial liabilities are initially recognized at fair value net of transaction costs and classified as financial liabilities to be subsequently measured at amortized cost by effective interest method, except for derivative liabilities as described in Note 35 "Financial Instrument".
 In determining amortized costs, the Group takes into account any related fees or costs that are integral part of the effective interest rate (EIR).
 The EIR amortization is included in finance cost in profit or loss.